mtello22/seminar-01/sm01_intro_to_git.md

 contribution statistics.
 You will inevitably learn more and you gain more experience!

-Take note of the “Code” green button on the upper right corner of the file list.
-This is where you can obtain the URL to this repository if someone else were to clone your repository.
-Keep in mind that the owner of this repository must first add the individuals to the collaborators list in order for them to have access, since this repo is private to only you and the teaching team.
+Keep in mind that if someone else wants to clone your repository, an owner (in the case of assignments that is you or a teaching team member) must first add the individual(s) to the collaborators list in order for them to have access.
+This is because the repo is private to only you and the teaching team.
 This is done by going to ‘Settings’ - see below.

 ![GitHub add collaborators](images/add_collabs.png)